millerlogic/auth-service/README.md

 * /pubkey - to allow anyone to get the public key for verifying tokens.
 * /login - allows a user to login directly.
-* /login-as - allows a service with scope user_login_as to create a user.
+* /login-as - allows a service with scope user_login_as to login as a user.
 * /signup - allows a user to sign up directly (unless -allowUserSignup=false), or a service to sign up a user.
 * /create-key - allows a service to create other service tokens.
 * /validate - to validate a token.